 A sufficient condition for being in this course is that you are a new Ph.D. student in economics here at C.U.
+But, it is not a necessary condition: graduate students in business often take this course.
+Sometimes other people who simply have too much free time.

-That said, you need to get by and do well in the course whether your preparation for it is "not enough", "just right" or "too much".
+You need to get by and do well whether your preparation for 7818 is "not enough", "just right" or "too much".
 I won't use matrix algebra in this course, but I am sure it will be used in your upcoming econometrics courses, so you might want to sleep with a matrix algebra book.